sfmayke/advice-generator/README.md

 </p>

 ## :page_with_curl: About
-This is a solution to the [Expenses chart component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt).
+This is a solution to the [Advice generator challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/advice-generator-app-WUVv-FHmt9).

 ### The challenge